e22m4u/js-format/README.md

 Array elements are converted to strings following the logic of the `%v` specifier.

-## Errorf
+## `Errorf` class

-The `Errorf` class constructor passes arguments to the format function to form an error message.
+The class constructor passes arguments to the format function to form an error message.

 Example: